CriticalSolutionsNetwork/M365FoundationsCISReport/help/Sync-CISExcelAndCsvData.md

 Accept wildcard characters: False
 ```

-### -SheetName
+### -ExcelPath
-Specifies the name of the worksheet in the Excel file where data will be merged and updated.
+Specifies the path to the Excel file to be updated.
 This parameter is mandatory.

 ```yaml